neelmewada/CrystalEngine/README.md

 * **CoreRHI**: Rendering Hardware Interface.
 A graphics API abstraction layer that is used for low level GPU operations.
 Also implements frame graph rendering.
     * **VulkanRHI**: Vulkan implementation of the RHI layer.
 * **CoreRPI**: Render Pipeline Interface.
 Provides a render pipeline architecture layer on top of RHI, allowing engine to build complex render pipeline with many passes.
-* **CrystalWidgets**: Widgets library used to build GUI applications with CSS & FlexBox.
-Uses CoreRPI for 2D rendering.
+* **FusionCore**: Widgets library used to build GUI applications with declarative syntax.
+* **Fusion**: Adds more high level Fusion widgets like TreeView, ListView and more.

 ### System domain